sheltermanager/asm3/doc/manual/boarding.rst

 ========

-The boarding interface is used to administrate the boarding of animals, create payments and produe invoices for customers.
+The boarding interface is used to administrate the boarding of animals, create payments and produce invoices for customers.

 Animals with a boarding reservation will automatically move into the pre-selected shelter location on the check-in date and out again when the